- Research Member

 Biography

-Prior to joining SMU, Dan was tenured at the National University of Singapore Faculty of Law (NUS Law), where he directed the Centre for Asian Legal Studies, was Editor-in-Chief of the Asian Journal of Comparative Law (Cambridge University Press) and was the Director for Corporate Law at the EW Barker Centre for Law & Business.
-He won multiple faculty and university level teaching awards and was the first member of the Faculty of Law to be placed on the NUS Annual Teaching Excellence Award Honour Roll.
-Prior to entering academia, Dan worked as a corporate commercial litigator at one of Canada’s leading law firms.
+Prior to joining SMU, Dan spent 14 years at the National University of Singapore Faculty of Law (NUS Law), where he held tenure and served as Director of the Centre for Asian Legal Studies, Editor-in-Chief of the Asian Journal of Comparative Law (Cambridge University Press), and Director for Corporate Law at the EW Barker Centre for Law & Business.
+He was the first member of the Faculty of Law named to the NUS Annual Teaching Excellence Award Honour Roll.
+Before entering academia, he practised as a corporate-commercial litigator at one of Canada's leading law firms.
+In 2027, he will return to Columbia, Stanford, and Tokyo as a visiting professor.

 Current Projects